teamkeel/docs/docs/04-Schema Reference/02-action-definitions.md

 ### `update`

 Updates a single record.
-Must accept as inputs a unique field to look up the record and at least one field to update.
+Must accept as inputs a unique field to look up the record.

 ### `get`